Kyriakos Papachronis: Psychological profile

 According to Papachronis, the cause of his behaviour was the first time he visited a brothel in his teens.
-In particular, he argued that at the age of 14 while visiting a brothel in Xanthi, the rejection and embarrassment he experienced from the prostitute when he was unable to perform the sexual act gave birth to his hatred towards women.
+In particular, he argued that at the age of 14, while visiting a brothel in Xanthi, the rejection and embarrassment he experienced from the prostitute when he was unable to perform the sexual act gave birth to his hatred towards women.
 And the second attempt – again with a prostitute – was the same.
 This prostitute even mocked him in front of his friends, which was a major blow to his self-esteem.
-Papachronis was locked in himself, entertained by porn movies, and when he tried after a few years later with a prostitute, he failed again.
+Papachronis was locked in himself, entertained by porn movies, and when he tried a few years later with a prostitute, he failed again.
 This awakened his memories and hatred of women, causing his avenging fury.
 Psychiatrists who examined him said that the masochistic need to torment his body in order to reach the limits of his endurance drove him, since for Papachronis the physical rhyme was the only proof of masculinity.
 The narcissistic structure of his personality, on the other hand, created a host of other features such as intense anxiety, social immaturity, distrust and individualism.
 His need for sovereignty, and his inability to manage rejection, led him to extreme emotional states.